 After high school, many students will go on to an institution of higher learning to continue their studies and prepare for the future.
-When you start applying to schools, you may notice that there are options to apply to colleges and universities.
-While it may seem that the two are one and the same, colleges and universities do have their differences.
-This is especially true if you're comparing a public state school versus a private university.
-And you may want to consider these differences before you start applying.
+When you start applying to schools, you may notice that there are options to apply to state colleges, private colleges, public universities, and private universities – while these options may seem similar, it's important to understand the differences between them when deciding where you want to apply.
+Here is a breakdown of these 4 different options:

 What is a College?

 The word "college" can mean many different things depending on where you're from.
 For instance, in many countries around the world, college is equivalent to the high school level in the United States.
 But in the U.S., college is where you go after high school.